nagasunanditha/nandgatepfal/README.md

 - [Acknowledgmentsg](#Acknowledgments)
 - [Contact Information](#Contact_Information)
 # overview of Nand gate
   In PFAL ,a latch is formed by adding two PMOS and two NMOS that avoids a logic level degradation on the output nodes.
 The two n-tress realize the logic functions.
 It generates positive and negative outputs.
 The functional blocks are in parallel with the Pmosfet and form a tramission gate.
-PMOS transistor will determine the charging path resistance.
+PMOS transistor will deter- mine the charging path resistance.
 Decreasing the charging path, resistance of the circuit will improve the performance of the circuit.
-Due to this logical style of PFAL circuit, the equivalent resistance is smaller when capacitance needs to be charged.
+Due to this logical style of PFAL circuit, the equivalent resistance is smaller when capacitance needs to be charged
 # Block diagram of Nandpfal
 # circuit diagram
 # Specifications